anyarlene/stock-market/README.md

 # Stock Market Analytics

 A comprehensive tool for ETF analytics and visualization.
-Track ETF prices, calculate 52-week metrics, and visualize price movements with decrease thresholds.
+Track ETF prices, calculate 52-week metrics, and visualize price movements with entry points from 52 week high.

 ## Project Overview